JuanEliasJabib02/react-book/src/reactivity/reactivity.md

 # Thoughts to keep studyng later.

+- What is the use of useRef?
 - use memo
 - use callback
 - react memo
+- the only way to stop a re-render of a component that is not needed to re-render in a tree kig
 - useref
-- why use callback and useMemo is the same.
+- why use useCallback and useMemo is the same.
-- the only way to stop a re-render of a component that is not needed to re-render in a tree kig
 - Clean effects

 - Separating event for effects(this is in beta)

 # FAQS